cunneen/recurring-date/README.md

 Every month on the last Sunday starting on 02/10/09 until 03/30/10
 ```

-This library will generate a list of dates for those patterns.
+This library will generate an array of dates for those patterns.

 ---